 Individuals on the other hand may have their driver’s licences affected by the accumulation of infringements, may be personally prosecuted for infringements, risk having their belongings seized by the Sheriff and, in extreme cases, be imprisoned in lieu of payment!
 This is particularly so if you have accumulated a large number of toll infringements.

-I have received an infringement notice- what are my options?
+I have received an Infringement, Fine or Penalty Notice- what are my options?